rodneyosodo/africastalking-eris-devkit-playground/src/10Ultrasonic/README.md

 }

 ```
-If you want to bring back the decimal point values you can use NewPing in duration mode instead of in distance mode.
+If you want to bring back the decimal point values you can use NewPing in duration mode instead of the distance mode.
 You need to replace this line

 ```cpp
 // Send ping, get distance in cm